 Elmer’s 1030 E. Palm Canyon Dr.

-This place has some old school Denny’s vibes and is known for their German Pancakes
+This place has some old school Denny’s vibes and is known for its German Pancakes

 Kings Highway 701 E. Palm Canyon Dr.